choyiny/cscd01.com/src/content/coursework/group-assignment.md

 - The system should be able to integrate with external systems like electronic health records (EHRs) and wearable devices.
 - Users should receive notifications of personalized health recommendations based on their data.
 - The app should provide analytical insights based on the user's activity.
+- We expect a daily user count of between 50,000 - 100,000 users.
+- We expect an average concurrent user count of 5000.

 ## Mutation